ethereumclassic/ethereumclassic.github.io/content/blog/2023-05-16-comparison-of-ethereum-classic-and-ethereum-monetary-policies/index.md

 In this post we will compare the Ethereum Classic (ETC) and Ethereum (ETH) monetary policies.

-When Ethereum forked away from ETC in 2016, the Ethereum Classic core developer team decided to establish a monetary policy as similar as possible as that of Bitcoin.
-The change occurred in December of 2017 and since then it has remained and will remain the same forever.
+When Ethereum forked away from ETC in 2016, the Ethereum Classic core developer team decided to establish a monetary policy as similar as possible to that of Bitcoin.
+The change occurred in December 2017; since then it has remained and will remain the same forever.

 Since genesis, Ethereum has had 5 monetary policies and they will likely keep changing them forever.